YongchengYAO/CartiMorph/README.md

 ### 2.4 Processed Data from CartiMorph

-If you use the [processed data](https://drive.google.com/drive/folders/13_afAKSH7ZMOI_Nk2gfoihbJKwafw1l9?usp=sharing), please note that the manual segmentation annotations comes from this work:
+If you use the [processed data](https://drive.google.com/drive/folders/13_afAKSH7ZMOI_Nk2gfoihbJKwafw1l9?usp=sharing), please note that the manual segmentation annotations come from this work:

 - Automated Segmentation of Knee Bone and Cartilage combining Statistical Shape Knowledge and Convolutional Neural Networks: Data from the Osteoarthritis Initiative (https://doi.org/10.1016/j.media.2018.11.009)